menu

-Walnut Springs is a blue-collar town, with 46.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Walnut Springs, you'll notice that it is more blue-collar than most other communities in America.
+46.76% of Walnut Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Walnut Springs is a city of service providers, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Walnut Springs who work in maintenance occupations (18.43%), farm management occupations (15.36%), and management occupations (10.24%).

 Another important characteristic of Walnut Springs is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.